StackVista/stackstate-docs/stackpacks/add-ons/health-forecast.md

 ## Overview

-Install the Health Forecast StackPack to get on-demand forecasts for the health of any component for the coming 12 hours.
+Install the Health Forecast StackPack to get on-demand forecasts for the health of any component over the coming 12 hours.

 ### How to use the Health Forecast StackPack

-1. Install the Health Forecast StackPack by clicking on the "install" button in the StackPacks section of the StackState UI.
+1. Install the Health Forecast StackPack from the StackState UI:
+  * Go to StackPacks > Add-ons
+  * Select **Health Forecast**
+  * Click **INSTALL**
 1. After installation, hover over any component and go to the **Quick actions** tab of the popup.
 1. Select the action "Health Forecast (12h)".
 1. A forecast report for the coming 12 hours is calculated and presented on-screen.